0x80/firestore-facade/README.md

 });

 /**
- * For the update function all keys and nested field paths are typed, but the
+ * For the update function all keys and nested field paths are typed!! 💅 */ await db.collection_a.update(ref.id, {
- * values are currently set to accept "any".
- *
- * This is maybe not ideal, but it allows us to pass FieldValue.serverTimestamp()
- * on updated_at, which is passing FirebaseFirestore.FieldValue where the
- * document type defines the field as FirebaseFirestore.Timestamp.
- *
- * @TODO try to make this strict
- */
-await db.collection_a.update(ref.id, {
   a: "bye",
   b: 321,
-  "nested.c": false,
+  "nested.c": true,
-  updated_at: FieldValue.serverTimestamp(),
+  updated_at: FieldValue.serverTimestamp() as FirebaseFirestore.Timestamp,
 });

 const doc = await db.collection_a.get(ref.id);